Overview

 the image could be caught on a screen.

-- Set a short ray-diagram sheet so students repeat the same drawing routine enough times to make it
+- Set a short ray-diagram sheet so you repeat the same drawing routine enough times to make it

 secure.